AdamCyffka/Hogwarts-Beans/README.md

 Features
 -------
 Spawnable beans system for Garry's Mod.
+With a counter !

 How to use it?
 -------